Ogechi372/Week-6-Apple-Stock-Price-Analysis-/README.md

 **Moving Average Analysis (7-Day vs 30-Day)**
 ![Apple Moving Average Analysis](moving_average_analysis.png)

-Moving Average Analysis — Engineered 7-day and 30-day rolling averages with pandas to separate short-term momentum from the underlying trend.
+Moving Average Analysis: Engineered 7-day and 30-day rolling averages with pandas to separate short-term momentum from the underlying trend.
 The 7-day line reacts fast to swings while the 30-day smooths them out pairing the two is a standard technique for filtering signal from noise before calling a trend.

 **Monthly Returns Trend**
 ![Apple Monthly Returns Trend](monthly_returns_trend.png)

+Monthly Returns Trend: Resampled daily prices into monthly averages to strip out day-to-day volatility and isolate the macro trend.
+The smoothed series confirms the same climb from ~$70 to $310+, showing the growth story holds up after aggregation not just an artifact of a few good days.

 **Daily Percentage Change**
 ![Apple Daily Percentage Change](daily_percentage_change.png)